benwiggy/PDFsuite/Shell_Scripts/ReadMe.md

 ### Get Info (getInfo.py)
 This script outputs all the available PDF metadata for a file: Author, Creator, etc, Number of Pages, Version number, flags for encryption and security.

-### Get PDF from Clipboard (getPDFclip.py)
+### Make PDF from Clipboard (getPDFclip.py)
-This script takes PDF data from the MacOS clipboard, and saves it to a named file.
+This script takes image data from the MacOS clipboard, and saves it to a named PDF file.
 If the file already exists, the PDF is added as a new page to the existing file.
-(Thus making an impromptu Scrapbook of saved PDF data.)
+(Thus making an impromptu Scrapbook of saved image data.)

 ### List Quartz Filters (listFilters.py)
 This script returns the internal name and filepath of all Quartz Filters installed.
 These can be in any of the three Library/Filters folders (user, root, system), or the PDF Services folders.